QUICK ANSWER

 The numbers move apart because expenses changed the income base.
 GRM is a multiplier using gross rent.
 Cap rate is a percent using NOI.
 If your GRM number and cap rate percentage ever look similar, do not treat that as a sanity check.
 It may just be a coincidence of the inputs.

-Mortgage payments do not belong in GRM, and they do not belong in NOI for cap rate.
-GRM uses gross rent.
-Cap rate uses net operating income before financing.
+Snippet answer: Mortgage payments do not belong in GRM or cap rate because GRM uses gross rent and cap rate uses NOI before financing.

 The reason is simple: financing is not an operating expense.
 A mortgage payment may matter for cash flow, cash-on-cash return, or debt-service coverage, but those are not the formulas this post is teaching.